Alfred Stieglitz: The Steerage, 291 and modern art (1907–1916)

-During this period, Stieglitz became increasingly intrigued with a more modern visual aesthetics for photography.
-He became aware of what was going on in avant-garde painting and sculpture and found that pictorialism no longer represented the future – it was the past.
-He was influenced in part by painter Charles Sheeler and by photographer Paul Strand.
-In 1915, Strand, who had been coming to see shows at 291 for many years, introduced Stieglitz to a new photographic vision that was embodied by the bold lines of everyday forms.
-Stieglitz was one of the first to see the beauty and grace of Strand's style, and he gave Strand a major exhibit at 291.
-He also devoted almost the entire last issue of Camera Work to his photographs.

-In January 1916, Stieglitz was shown a portfolio of charcoal drawings by a young artist named Georgia O'Keeffe.
+In January 1916, suffragist Anita Pollitzer showed Stieglitz a set of charcoal drawings by Georgia O'Keeffe.
 Stieglitz was so taken by her art that without meeting O'Keeffe or even getting her permission to show her works he made plans to exhibit her work at 291.
 The first that O'Keeffe heard about any of this was from another friend who saw her drawings in the gallery in late May of that year.
 She finally met Stieglitz after going to 291 and chastising him for showing her work without her permission.

 Soon thereafter O'Keeffe met Paul Strand, and for several months she and Strand exchanged increasingly romantic letters.
 When Strand told his friend Stieglitz about his new yearning, Stieglitz responded by telling Strand about his own infatuation with O'Keeffe.
 Gradually Strand's interest waned, and Stieglitz's escalated.
-By the summer of 1917 he and O'Keeffe were writing each other "their most private and complicated thoughts", and it was clear that something very intense was developing.
+By the summer of 1917 he and O'Keeffe were writing each other "their most private and complicated thoughts".

-The year 1917 marked the end of an era in Stieglitz's life and the beginning of another.
-In part because of changing aesthetics, the changing times brought on by the war and because of his growing relationship with O'Keeffe, he no longer had the interest or the resources to continue what he had been doing for the past decade.
-Within the period of a few months, he disbanded what was left of the Photo-Secession, ceased publishing Camera Work and closed the doors of 291.
-It was also clear to him that his marriage to Emmy was over.
-He had finally found "his twin", and nothing would stand in his way of the relationship he had wanted all of his life.